Igor Kurganov: Personal life

 Kurganov was born in St. Petersburg and immigrated with his family to Germany at an early age.

-Kurganov has been dating British poker player Liv Boeree since 2014.
+Kurganov has been dating British poker player Liv Boeree since 2014; the couple married at the Burning Man festival in 2025.
 Together they founded the charity project Raising for Effective Giving, an organization that educates poker players about effective altruism, and fundraises for specifically selected highly effective charities.
 As of July 2020, Raising for Effective Giving has raised over $14,000,000 for its supported charities.
 Kurganov himself expressed particular interest in supporting organizations that work on existential risk research.

 Kurganov lived for a time in Munich and then London and most recently was reported to have moved to Austin, Texas.

 Association with Elon Musk

 A Wall Street Journal article in July 2022 details some of Kurganov's connection to Elon Musk.
 Kurganov did charity coordination work with Musk for a period in 2021–2022.